alanng10/class-lang/Docue/Article/Single/a.md

 Calculate memory index with 64 bits int type operate lang elements is enough element to do any calculate of memory index.

+InfExecute and WhileExecute cond operate is 64 bits int type as bool type.
+AndOperate, OrnOperate and NotOperate input and output 64 bits int type as bool type.